Input example

 Dubbing quality guide

-AI dubbing usually sounds off for one of two reasons: the voice itself lacks natural rhythm, or the translated line simply doesn't fit the time the original line had.
+If you've ever wondered why AI dubbing sounds bad even with a good voice, the answer is usually timing, not voice quality.
+AI dubbing sounds off for one of two reasons: the voice itself lacks natural rhythm, or the translated line simply doesn't fit the time the original line had.
 The second one is the most common and the easiest to catch before you publish — you can check it yourself in under a minute.

 Input example